 Oh, the joy of growing an olive tree!
 Even though olive is associated to warm Mediterranean weather, freezing cold also plays a crucial part in olive bearing.

 Let’s check how low temperatures influence olive trees, especially freezing.
-Learn about hardening your olive tree and how to regrow your olive tree if ever it has died.
+Learn how to harden your olive tree.